 In general, the respective prior sexual histories of the Complainant and Respondent are not relevant and will not be considered by a Hearing Panel or other individual or group determining outcomes of an alleged violation.
-Where there is a current or ongoing relationship between the Complainant and Respondent, and the Respondent alleges consent, the prior sexual history between the Parties may be relevant to assess the manner and nature of communications between the Parties.
+Evidence about prior sexual history or behavior may be offered to prove consent or that someone other than the Respondent committed alleged conduct.
+For example, where there is a current or ongoing relationship between the Complainant and Respondent, and the Respondent alleges consent, the prior sexual history between the Parties may be relevant to assess the manner and nature of communications between the Parties.
 However, the mere fact of a current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent.

 Any prior sexual history of the Complainant or the Respondent with other individuals is typically not relevant and will not be permitted.